tylavergne/tylavergne.github.io/pages/apple-apps/word-wall-words/privacy-policy.md

 I do not display advertising in it the Word Wall Words app.

-Information about this privacy policy
+### Information about this privacy policy

-This privacy policy relates solely to the Word Wall Word app distributed via Apple’s iOS, iTunes or App Stores.
+This privacy policy relates solely to the Word Wall Words app distributed via Apple’s iOS, iTunes or App Stores.